Spring Stampede (1994)

 The 1994 Spring Stampede was the inaugural Spring Stampede pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
-The event took place on April 17, 1994 from the Rosemont Horizon in Chicago, Illinois.
+The event took place on April 17, 1994, from the Rosemont Horizon in Rosemont, Illinois (though it was billed as Chicago).

 The main event was a standard wrestling match between Ric Flair and Ricky Steamboat for the WCW World Heavyweight Championship.
 The match ended in a double-pin, resulting in Flair retaining the title.
-However, the Commissioner Nick Bockwinkel stripped Flair off the title and booked a rematch for the title between Flair and Steamboat on the May 14 episode of Saturday Night, which Flair won.
+However, the Commissioner Nick Bockwinkel stripped Flair of the title and booked a rematch for the title between Flair and Steamboat on the May 14 episode of Saturday Night, which Flair won.

-Other matches on the card featured Sting defeating Rick Rude to win the International World Heavyweight Championship and Vader defeated The Boss while Steve Austin and Lord Steven Regal retained the United States Heavyweight Championship and the World Television Championship respectively.
+Other matches on the card featured Sting defeating Rick Rude to win the International World Heavyweight Championship and Big Van Vader defeated The Boss while Steve Austin and Lord Steven Regal retained the United States Heavyweight Championship and the World Television Championship respectively.

 Storylines

 The professional wrestling matches at Spring Stampede involved professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WCW.
 Storylines between the characters played out on WCW's television programs, Saturday Night, WorldWide, Pro and Main Event.

-At SuperBrawl IV, Ric Flair defeated Vader in a Thundercage match to retain the WCW World Heavyweight Championship.
+At SuperBrawl IV, Ric Flair defeated Big Van Vader in a Thundercage match to retain the WCW World Heavyweight Championship.
 During SuperBrawl IV, Ricky Steamboat was named the #1 contender to the World Heavyweight Championship at Spring Stampede.
 On the March 5 episode of Saturday Night, Steve Austin's manager Col. Robert Parker confronted Steamboat and claimed that Austin deserved the title shot instead of Steamboat, leading to a tag team match, in which Austin and Lord Steven Regal defeated Steamboat and Arn Anderson when Austin pinned Steamboat.
 On the following week's Saturday Night, Steamboat defeated Austin by disqualification to become the #1 contender for the WCW World Heavyweight Championship at Spring Stampede.
 Following the match, Steamboat accidentally assaulted the champion Ric Flair after Flair came to rescue Steamboat from Austin and Col. Robert Parker.
 Flair and Steamboat confronted each other in the following weeks after Flair claimed that he could beat Hulk Hogan and offered Hogan an invitation to watch him beat Steamboat at Spring Stampede and Steamboat recalled having beaten Flair for the NWA World Heavyweight Championship at Chi-Town Rumble in 1989.

-At SuperBrawl IV, The Boss acted as the special guest referee during a Thundercage match between Ric Flair and Vader for the WCW World Heavyweight Championship, during which Vader attacked Boss and handcuffed him to the cage.
-Boss broke free of the handcuffs during the climax of the match and then attacked Vader and his manager Harley Race and awarded the win to Flair while Flair had applied a figure four leglock on Vader and Vader did not even submit to the hold.
+At SuperBrawl IV, The Boss acted as the special guest referee during a Thundercage match between Ric Flair and Big Van Vader for the WCW World Heavyweight Championship, during which Vader attacked Boss and handcuffed him to the cage.
+Boss broke free of the handcuffs during the climax of the match and then attacked Vader and his manager Harley Race and awarded the win to Flair while Flair had applied a figure four leglock on Vader, though the latter had not submitted.
 Vader confronted Boss on the decision and both men began a feud against each other, leading to a match between the two at Spring Stampede.